vidyar/shippabledocs1/sources/start.rst

 **Step 4** : Test Visualizations
 --------------------------------

-If you would like to use our test visualization feature, then the code coverage output should be in cobertura xml format and test result should be in junit format.
-Refer Code Sample for more details.
+If you would like to use our test visualization feature, then your code coverage output should be in cobertura xml format and test result should be in junit format.
+Refer :ref:`Code Samples <samplesref>` for more details.

 --------